spencech/ems-web-app-utils/README.md

 # EMS Utils
-Utility methods that are frequently used in Educational Media Solutions web applications on Angular.io.
+Utility methods that are frequently used in [Educational Media Solutions](https://educationalmediasolutions.com) web applications on Angular.io.

+Note that this module does not include components or services that must be declared in your module.ts file.

+These utility methods act like globally scoped functions (though they're not really).

+Note that there is a peer dependency defined for this library that must also be installed ([underscore.js](https://underscorejs.org))

 ## Usage

+	npm i underscore ems-web-app-utils --save

+Component Usage:

 	import { Component, AfterViewInit } from '@angular/core';
 	import { trace, delay } from "ems-web-app-utils";